 The average prices of single-family houses with mortgages guaranteed by Fannie Mae and Freddie Mac in the United States advanced 1.7 percent from the previous month in May 2021, little-changed from 1.8 percent in April, which was the largest monthly increase since records began in 1991.
 For the nine census divisions, seasonally adjusted monthly house price changes ranged from +1.0 percent in the Middle Atlantic division to +2.4 percent in the Pacific division.
 Year-on-year, house prices surged 18.0 percent in May, the largest gain on record. source: Federal Housing Finance Agency

 Housing Index in the United States averaged 0.33 percent from 1991 until 2021, reaching an all time high of 1.80 percent in April of 2021 and a record low of -1.80 percent in November of 2008.
 This page provides the latest reported value for - United States House Price Index MoM Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States House Price Index MoM Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Housing Index in the United States is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in the United States to stand at 0.10 in 12 months time.
-In the long-term, the United States House Price Index MoM Change is projected to trend around 0.30 percent in 2020, according to our econometric models.
+Housing Index in the United States is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States House Price Index MoM Change is projected to trend around 0.30 percent in 2022, according to our econometric models.